avitalze/All4Ole-Client/README.md

 ## Program explanation

 The server is implemented in ASP .NET Core Framework  that accesses a remote MySQL database, consists of registered users.
+The server is currently running on AWS Cloud.
 The front-end was built in Android Studio in Kotlin, making the connection to the server, implementing the MVC Design Pattern.

 ![Profile](images/data_base.jpg)